BenningtonCollege/CS2110-ComputingFundamentals/ReverseEngineering/README.txt

 These are intended to serve as examples for you to examine and then design code that would offer the same functionality.

+Remember to consult the Processing API often (Google for it).

 Generally, you should expect that I would prefer more general solutions rather than overfit (specific) solutions.
 So,

   int w = 10;